forki/PaketIntro/slides/index.md

 ### Paket file structure

 - `paket.dependencies`: Global definition of dependencies
-- `paket.lock`: Currently used versions of all dependencies
+- `paket.lock`: List of used versions for all dependencies
 - `paket.references`: Dependency definition per project